|

 This

-early stage gives fine views of that monument to political megolomania,
+views of that monument to political megolomania, (now

 the millenium dome .